BigPolarBear1/factorization/README.md

 Update: Bah, really, I should be able to just use the hashmap now.
 Let me see how to do this.

-Update: Yea, ignore the uploaded PoC for now.
-Those most recent additions from the last few days are not entirely correct.
-The math works.
-But we should also change up the root and rely more on the hashmap to find similar smooths.
-I'll implement a better version soon.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>